SurainSaigal/ColorFy/README.md

 This project is NOT complete.
 Development is still being made to integrate these processes into a web application.

 To see a current prototype, clone this repo and run "pip3 install -r requirements.txt" or "pip install -r requirements.txt".

+Then, replace the auth_token variable at the top of playlist.py with a valid auth token, which can be generated at https://developer.spotify.com/console/get-current-user-top-artists-and-tracks/

 Then, run create.py.

 All code authored by me.
 Surain Saigal